BartekSurlejewski/Stealth/README.md

 - Start game in editor

 ## Implemented Features Include:
-- Simple movement system
+- Simple movement
 - Simple NPC AI using StateTree - NPC follows predefined patrol path and if they see player, they start to follow them
-- Base of interactables system, using IInteractable interface
+- Interactables system, using IInteractable interface
-- A HUD displaying info about possible interactions
+- HUD system
+- Lights affecting player's visibility
+- Day/Night cycle